Black Friday Deals 2020 – Menu

 4. READ THE SMALL PRINT

 As tempting as it might be to speed through to the checkout, do spend a couple of minutes checking the small print before paying.
 You should look out for specific information on returns policies, as some retailers may offer refunds in a shorter window than usual or refuse refunds entirely, instead offering store credit - which isn’t ideal for those big ticket items like smartphones, laptops and TVs.
+This may also contravene Australian consumer protection laws, depending on the circumstances, so you may want to brush up on your rights.

 5. USE SECURE PAYMENT METHODS